SongPhi/spvideolite/README.md

 ## FEATURES

 * Import video from link (no more copy and paste embeded code).
 See list of supported sites below.
+* Make Oxwall video and newsfeed compatible with mod_security
 * Show more/less video description (Youtube idea).
 * Resize video player larger and restore (Youtube idea).
 * Correct default video player size to fit the container.